 Today, I now consider myself one of those creatives.
 I do not paint, draw, or dance.
 Nor do I wear skinny jeans.
 (Not hatin’, just can’t do it.)

-Through the process of seeking out the “process” (there’s my left brain working) of creativity, I can now start with seemingly nothing, and create ideas and plans that are woven into being.
+I’ve sought out the “process” (there’s my left brain working) of creativity.
+Now, I can start with nothing and create ideas and plans that are woven into being.

 Here are two things that have worked for me to cultivate creativity: